gemelligabriel/gemelligabriel/README.md

 ## Hey!

-My name is Gabriel Gemelli Bonadiman, and I am a junior software developer passionate about technology, problem-solving, and continuous learning.
+My name is Gabriel Gemelli Bonadiman, and I am a Software Engineering student and junior developer with a strong passion for technology, problem-solving, and continuous growth.

-I enjoy building modern web applications, exploring new technologies, and constantly improving my frontend and backend development skills.
+I specialize in building modern web applications and enjoy working across both frontend and backend development.
+I am always eager to learn new technologies and take on challenges that help me expand my technical expertise.

-I am currently pursuing a Bachelor's degree in Software Engineering at PUCRS and bring an international perspective after completing a one-year exchange program in the United States during high school.
-I am fluent in Portuguese, English, and Spanish.
+Currently pursuing a Bachelor's degree in Software Engineering at PUCRS, I also bring an international perspective gained through a one-year exchange program in the United States during high school.
+I am fluent in Portuguese, English, and Spanish, allowing me to collaborate effectively in multicultural environments.

 🌐 Portfolio: https://portfolio-beta-lovat-51.vercel.app